roykrishnan/roykrishnan/README.md

   - Purpose: A better way to manage strain & stress in professional athletics utilizing in-game biomechanics data, every day CNS testing, & wearable technology to create fatigue matrices & correponding predictive outputs of risk & performance.
   - The goal: Create a better public load management system that than simply minutes played/pitches thrown.

-Recently finished:
+Finished:
-- A markerless biomechanics scoring system used to replace marker based technology in order to create a better lab environment stimulus for baseball pitchers (CompScore+).
+- CompScore+: A markerless biomechanics scoring system used to replace marker based technology in order to create a better lab environment stimulus for baseball pitchers.
-  - This is licensed to Driveline Baseball and is therefore not publicly available.
+  - Licensed to Driveline Baseball Enterprises.
+- HERO: A similarity scoring algorithm comparing relevant kinematics and kinetics to provide MLB equivalents for non-mlb clientele using regressed medians by level & Euclidean distances to group  players by how similar their mechanics & arsenal profile.
+  - Licensed to Epic Sports Biomechanics.